Things to do before you apply

 A charitable trust board can be established by individuals (trustees).

-Gather the information you’ll need
+Gather the information you will need

-• the address of your registered office
+• the address of your registered office.

-• an address for communication with us
+• a postal address for communication with us.

 Choosing a name